gvwilson/sensibleadventures/nardica/nardica.md

 In the moment it took Iffy to recognize the outline of the coastline in front of them, a pair of circled dots blinked into life.

-"What th' hell's that?"
-Uncle Jack demanded.

 Wales pointed at a splotch of pink that lay between the two dots.
-"There's a ridge running along there about two hundred meters down.
+"There---there's a ridge about two hundred meters down.
 Seismology detected a mudslide this morning, and there's been bubbling since."
 He glanced at the *Guinevere*'s captain.
 "It's a sea boil waiting to happen," he translated.
+"It won't sink her,
-"It's not big enough to sink her, but it should be enough to slow her down."
+but it should slow her down or scare her off."

 Iffy's heart skipped a beat.
 For a moment she was back in the ecosuit, back in the water, back in her nightmare.
-Then she swallowed drily and shrugged off the hand that Aunt Naggie had put on her shoulder.
+She swallowed drily and shrugged off Aunt Naggie's hand.
-"I'm a'right," she lied.

 "Waitin' to happen don't help us," Uncle Jack spat.
-"'Less you got some magic to speed that along."

 "Leave that to me,"
-Wales said,
+Wales said grimly.
-quiet and sad.
-Thin white lines appeared and disappeared on the display as he and the *Guinevere*'s core ran sims to explore a thousand possible futures.
+Thin white lines appeared and disappeared on the display as he and the *Guinevere*'s core explored a thousand possible futures.
 After a couple of seconds,
 their criss-cross confusion locked into place.
 "There,"
-Wales declared.
+Wales declared,
+tapping the image.
 "That's our best chance.
 I'll update it as we get more data from the drone."

-"Never thought I'd be steerin' *into* a boil," he grumbled even as he bent the *Guinevere*'s path to port.
+"Never thought I'd be steerin' *into* a boil,"
+Uncle Jack grumbled as he bent the *Guinevere*'s path to port.
 He grabbed a sandwich from the tray and gobbled half in a single hasty bite, chasing it down with a gulp of tea and a belch.
 Wales took a second ceramic mug and sipped its contents.